 But I also understand the difficult position the producers and writers were in; they likely didn’t want to offer up the possibility of Anvar returning.
 But as presented, the episode has the telltale smell of reshoots and hasty re-editing to work in a death for Alex into the show’s fabric.
 And to its credit, despite the clumsy handling of the death itself, its aftermath is deeply felt in the scenes with the Roci crew, particularly Naomi and Holden’s reunion in the ship’s med-bay.
 Reeling from the death of Alex and everything they’ve been through, Naomi plays the message she left for him when she left to pursue Filip — the one Holden never could bring himself to play (“It would have meant you were gone”) — and it’s a strangely fitting sentiment for this moment of transition for the show and its cast.
 “People come into our lives and they go out… Families change.
 It can be hard and sad but we bear it, as long as we don’t shut ourselves off from the new and wonderful things that come.”

-It’s a fitting moment of mourning, not just for the audience saying goodbye to a beloved character, but for a cast who’d bonded with him over these last several years.
+It’s an appropriate moment of mourning, not just for the audience saying goodbye to a beloved character, but for a cast who’d bonded with him over these last several years.
 It’s a horrible fate for a character who, while he often felt like the least important member of the Roci crew, was often the show’s heart: kind, earnest, deeply principled, and more than a little goofy.
 But given the real-world circumstances of his exit, it’s something that needed to happen.
 Alex Kamal was ripped from us the same way he was ripped from Holden and crew, unfairly by the cruelty and (if true) monstrous behavior of Anvar.
 The circumstances are far from ideal, and the actual death itself feels abrupt and unsatisfying, but at least it lends a sense of bittersweet pathos to the Pyrrhic victory of the season finale.
 Our heroes may not have come closer to stopping Marco Inaros, but they at least dealt him a personal blow: Naomi lives, and so does her family.

 This sense of melancholy extends to the Rocinante‘s trip to Luna, where we catch up with Amos, who made it there from their suborbital shuttle they took off in last episode, saying goodbye to Earth for one last time.
 He’s also reconciled with Erich (Jacob Mundell), who sees new opportunities in the Ring colonies; he asks Amos to come along, but Amos sees the Roci docking and says, “I got my own thing now.”
 He reunites with Naomi and Holden, sharing a tight hug — it’s nice to see them together again after such hardship — and Amos reassures Naomi that Alex died a heroic death: “Making a choice to hold your ground to save your family?
 As far as last stands go, that’s the one I’d pick.”
 It’s a very Amos response, as is his rationale for convincing Holden to bring Peaches (Nadine Nicole) — who Holden last saw trying to kill him at the Ring — into the fold: Amos and Holden beefed at the beginning of the show, but they’re like family now, so the same should happen with Peaches.
 The two are like excited kids coming on to the ship, breezing past Papa Holden with a shy “hi” as Holden grazes a finger against Alex’s name on the Roci‘s dedication plaque.
 It’s a reminder that family members come and go, but the unit lives on.